asharara88/SALSA/README.md

 Supplement data can be found in `src/data/supplements.csv` and is automatically converted to `src/data/supplements.json` for programmatic use.
 Each entry provides a supplement name, target benefits, and suggested daily dosage.

+### Updating Supplement Stock

+Run `npm run sync:supplements` to fetch the latest inventory from the Biowell API and push it to the frontend store.
+A scheduled GitHub Action also executes daily to keep the storefront current.

 ## Development

 This project is built with TypeScript and uses modern ES modules.